Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 September 2024 15.29.02 UTC
+- WIB: Sabtu, 14 September 2024 16.23.23 UTC
-- WITA: Sabtu, 14 September 2024 16.29.02 UTC
+- WITA: Sabtu, 14 September 2024 17.23.23 UTC
-- WIT: Sabtu, 14 September 2024 17.29.02 UTC
+- WIT: Sabtu, 14 September 2024 18.23.23 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: nature
+Kategori: technology